ScryEngineering/scrygroup.com/content/services/business-strategy-and-technology-management.md

 ### Business Strategy

-- Analyze how you and your team are spending your time, and research tools and resources to help increase efficiency and productivity while reducing waste
+- Analyze how you and your team are bringing value to your target market
+- Research tools and resources to help increase efficiency and productivity while reducing waste
 - Evaluate decision-making processes, and whether these should be revised
 - Assess your current position in the market and how you're offering unique value
 - Analyze your ROI on investment